New benefit when buying a first property – Tax-Free First Home Savings Account (FHSA)

 Eligibility

-- You must be a Canadian resident and at least 18 years of age to open an FHSA
+- You must be a Canadian resident and at least 18 years of age to open an FHSA/li>

-- You must not have lived in a home that you owned either at any time in the year the account is opened or during the preceding four calendar years
+- You must be a first-time home buyer, meaning you, or your spouse or common-law partner did not own a qualifying home that you lived in as your principal residence at any part of the calendar year before the account is opened or the preceding four calendar years/li>

 Contributions